Iraqi police launch crackdown on anti-government protest camps | DW | 25.01.2020

 Iraqi security forces clashed with protesters in Baghdad on Saturday after authorities began to remove concrete barriers near an anti-government demonstration site.

-Seven people were wounded, Reuters news agency reported.
-Security officials advanced toward Tahrir Square, where the main protest camp is based, shooting live rounds and firing tear gas in an effort to disperse protesters.
+Authorities advanced toward Tahrir Square, where the main protest camp is based, shooting live rounds and firing tear gas in an effort to disperse protesters, Reuters news agency reported.
+Seven people were wounded.

-Protesters fear that their long-running campaign would be sidelined if they were cleared from the site at Tahrir Square.
-Security officials set fire to protesters' tents in an effort to reopen public squares.
+Protesters' tents were also reportedly set alight as police tried to remove them in order to reopen public squares and at least one bridge over the Tigris River.

-The fresh clashes happened a day after populist Shiite politician and cleric Moqtada Sadr organized his own mass rally demanding US troops leave Iraq, before announcing that he would no longer back the protest movement.
+Demonstrators fear that their long-running campaign would be sidelined if they were cleared from the site at Tahrir Square.

-In a tweet Friday evening, al-Sadr indicated his "disappointment" toward anti-government protesters in Baghdad.
+The fresh clashes happened a day after populist Shiite politician and cleric Muqtada al-Sadr organized his own mass rally demanding US troops leave Iraq, before announcing that he would no longer back the protest movement.

 Read more: Pressure mounts in Iraq to boot out US troops